Last updated: May 2026

 Paycheck Calculator

-Estimate your federal take-home pay after income tax, Social Security, and Medicare deductions.
+Estimate your take-home pay after federal, state, and local taxes — including Social Security, Medicare, SDI, and pre-tax deductions.

 Estimate Your Take-Home Pay